 Growing evidence shows that the cost for a mediation is well below the expenses generated by pursuing a dispute in court.
 That relates to all types of dispute, both on a national and international level.

-According to the 2014 audit by CEDR, more than two thirds of of mediation cases are resolved on the day, some 11% shortly after (the combination of these numbers is similar to previous years).
+According to the 6th Mediation Audit published by CEDR in 2014, more than two thirds of of mediation cases are resolved on the day, some 11% shortly after (the combination of these numbers is similar to previous years).

 The growing success of non-lawyer mediators

 The same report also reflects that disputes are increasingly entrusted to a rising number of mediators from a non-legal background: Amongst working mediators, non-lawyers are a fast growing group – dominance of the profession by lawyers has now shrunk to 52%.

 The latest CEDR mediation audit 2021 can be found here.